Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

     ```
     - When running this command, you must select the subscription name and location from the drop-down menus to specify the deployment location for all resources.
     - Please be aware that this sample can only be deployed in the EastUS2, WestUS2, or CentralUS regions.
 Make sure you choose one of these regions during the deployment process.
-    - The azd provision command will prompt you to enter values for the `existingResourceGroupName` and `fhirid` parameters:
+    - The azd provision command will prompt you to enter values for the `existingResourceGroupName`, `fhirid` and `enableVNetSupport` parameters:
         - `existingResourceGroupName` : This parameter allows you to decide whether to deploy this sample in an existing resource group or to create a new resource group and deploy the sample.
 Leaving this parameter empty will create a new resource group named '{env_name}-rg' and deploy the sample.
 If you provide an existing resource group, the sample will be deployed in that resource group.
           - Note: If you are using an existing resource group, make sure that it does not already have a SMART on FHIR resource already deployed, because multiple samples in the same resource group are not supported.
           - Note: SMART on FHIR will need to be deployed in the same resource group as the associated FHIR server.